 The majority of patients with bleeding angiodysplasia present to the emergency department, and hence the nursing staff and triage need to be aware of the management of these patients.
-Because the diagnosis is not simple, numerous specialists may be involved.
+Because the diagnosis is not simple, numerous specialists may be involved, along with other healthcare providers, as part of the interprofessional team approach to care.
 For those who are unstable, resuscitation is vital.
 Once stable, imaging studies are required to locate the angiodysplasia for more definitive treatment.
 Acutely bleeding patients must be monitored in an intensive care setting and be aware of the potential complications.

 A recent case-control study with 270 patients diagnosed between 2010 and 2015 with angiodysplasia and 5594 controls demonstrated that the risk factors for incidental angiodysplasia are anticoagulants, autoimmune disease, chronic obstructive pulmonary disease, male gender, and thyroid dysfunction.
 They showed that risk factors related to symptomatic angiodysplasia are advanced age, diabetes mellitus, hyperlipidemia, and valvular heart disease.
 The risk factors for symptomatic angiodysplasia are different and more significant than incidental angiodysplasia, which may help in a proper treatment plan of a patient with angiodysplasia.

 |||Gordon FH,Watkinson A,Hodgson H, Vascular malformations of the gastrointestinal tract.
 Best practice [PubMed PMID: 11355900]|